KANISHKAR2607/mdp-representation/README.md

 ## AIM:

-To represent any one real-world problem in MDP form.
+To represent pit stop strategies in Formula 1 racing problem in MDP form.

 ## PROBLEM STATEMENT: